 So, how do you buy a house at auction?
 See our nine-step guide to buying at auction.

 If other options sound too much like hard work, you should consider joint ownership – a great way to get on the property ladder if you’re a first-time buyer.
-Two wages are better than one, especially if you’re looking to get a fairly large mortgage; but beware, money matters between friends and lovers can lead to problems!
+It’s not a way to get a cheap house, but it’ll certainly get you on the way to buying your own home in the future.Two wages are better than one, especially if you’re looking to get a fairly large mortgage; but beware, money matters between friends and lovers can lead to problems!

-Obviously you need to know you can stand living with them day in, day out.
+Obviously, you need to know you can stand living with them day in, day out.
 Even if they’re wonderful, you should get things ironed out by a legal expert to protect you both.

 According to the law, you can own a house with someone else either as joint owners or as tenants-in-common.
 Although they sound the same, legally there’s a very important distinction.

-Two people own the whole house between them.
+Two people (or up to four, on some mortgages) own the whole house between them.
 Neither has a separate share they can sell.
 There’s no fancy word or process to describe this.
-If one of the owners dies, the other automatically becomes the full owner of the house; no will written by the friend and co-owner giving it to his family can change that.
+If one of the owners dies, the other(s) automatically inherit that person’s share of the house.
+No will written by the friend and co-owner giving it to family can change that.
 This is a common type of ownership between married couples.

 This is when you both own half of the house (or a different percentage depending on what you agree).
-So each owner has a distinct share of the house meaning that if one of the owners wishes to leave his or her share to someone else they can.
+So, each owner has a distinct share of the house meaning that if one of the owners wishes to leave his or her share to someone else, they can.
 The other person cannot just sell the house and get all the money.
 It has to be divided up according to the percentages agreed.

 So, if you’re cohabiting or are just friends trying to save money by living together, this protects you both.